By Herman & Erich Bozenhardt

 About The Authors:

 Herman Bozenhardt has 45 years of experience in pharmaceutical, biotechnology, and medical device manufacturing, engineering, and compliance.
 He is a recognized expert in the area of aseptic filling facilities and systems and has extensive experience in the manufacture of therapeutic biologicals and vaccines.
-His current consulting work focuses on the areas of aseptic systems, biological manufacturing, and automation/computer systems.
 He has a B.S. in chemical engineering and an M.S. in system engineering, both from the Polytechnic Institute of Brooklyn.
 He can be reached via email at email@example.com and on LinkedIn.

 Erich Bozenhardt, PE, is a lead process engineer for regenerative medicine operations.
 He has 15 years of experience in the biotechnology and aseptic processing business and has led several biological manufacturing projects, including cell therapies, mammalian cell culture, and novel delivery systems.
 He has a B.S. in chemical engineering and an MBA, both from the University of Delaware.
 He can be reached via email at firstname.lastname@example.org and on LinkedIn.